 The Importance of Nutrition Education

 Public campaigns like USDA’s MyPlate help guide your choices.
-Start small: attend a workshop or download FDA’s app to scan labels on the go.
+Start small: attend a workshop or download the FDA’s app to scan labels on the go.

 The Influence of Peer Pressure on Our Diets